+Credit points for core subject

-1. Architectural Design for core subjects
+1. Architectural Design

 General 14

 Specific 36

 2. Architectural Environment 29

 3. Technology 34

 4. Practice 11

 5. Communication 17

 141

 The arrangement of the course in five subject areas identifies the main fields of study.
-The study of architecture involves the synthesis of these areas of study and, in the program leading to the award of the BArch degree, the synthesis is achieved in the studios through the design projects included in the syllabus for Architectural Design-Specific, as set out in the schedule of subjects (see following pages).
+The study of architecture involves the synthesis of these areas of study and, in the program leading to the award of the BArch degree, the synthesis is achieved in the studio through the design projects included in the syllabus for Architectural Design-Specific, as set out in the schedule of subjects (see following pages).